MicrosoftDocs/win32/desktop-src/DirectShow/supporting-seeking-in-a-source-filter.md

 ---
-Description: 'This topic describes how to implement seeking in a Microsoft DirectShow source filter.
-It uses the Ball Filter sample as the starting point and describes the additional code needed to support seeking in this filter.' ms.assetid: 'a2b4be09-2fd6-4aac-8ad6-c3d62377c1f2'
+Description: This topic describes how to implement seeking in a Microsoft DirectShow source filter.
+It uses the Ball Filter sample as the starting point and describes the additional code needed to support seeking in this filter. ms.assetid: a2b4be09-2fd6-4aac-8ad6-c3d62377c1f2
-title: Supporting Seeking in a Source Filter
+title: Supporting Seeking in a Source Filter ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Supporting Seeking in a Source Filter